Scalar vacuum densities on Beltrami pseudosphere: Problem geometry and Hadamard function

 We consider a massive scalar field $\varphi(x)\equiv\varphi(t,r,\phi)$ on the background of the Beltrami pseudosphere.
 The field obeys the equation

 where $m$ is the field mass, $\xi$ is the curvature coupling parameter and $\nabla_{p}$ is the covariant derivative operator.
 The field obeys also the quasiperiodicity condition

-with a constant phase $\alpha_{p}$.
-The latter can be interpreted physically as the existence of a magnetic flux in the embedding space, threading the Beltrami pseudosphere.
+with a constant phase $\alpha _{p}$ having values in the range $0\leq \alpha _{p}<2\pi $.
+The latter can be interpreted physically as the existence of a magnetic flux in the embedding space, threading the Beltrami pseudosphere (specifically, the magnetic flux multiplied by $2\pi $, in units of the flux quantum).
 The corresponding two-point Hadamard function has the form \cite{Saha24}

 where $P_{\mu}(z)$ is the Legendre function of the first kind, $\Delta\phi=\phi-\phi^{\prime}$, $\Delta t=t-t^{\prime}$, $\omega=\sqrt{\nu^{2}+\nu_{m}^{2}}/a$ and $\nu_{m}^{2}=m^{2}a^{2}+1/4-2\xi$.
 The term with $l=0$ in (\ref{Gcc}) corresponds to the Hadamard function in the geometry with an uncompactified coordinate $\phi$.
 The latter part is given as